samuel-williams-ed/PDA_Submissions/Static_and_Dynamic_Task_A/Static_&_Dynamic_Testing.md

   Carry out dynamic testing on card_game.rb in the part_2_code folder.

   Read through the code.
-Complete the test file and write a test for each function.
-Screenshot the test code and the tests failing Correct the errors you spotted in task A and screenshot the tests passing.
+  Complete the test file
+  write a test for each function.
+  Screenshot the test code
+  Screenshot the tests failing
+  Correct the errors you spotted in task A and screenshot the tests passing.
   Save screenshots in the same folder as the code.

 ### Submitting